Support And Guidance For Your Central Ohio Child Custody Agreement

 How is child support calculated?

-In most cases, Ohio law requires courts to apply statutory guidelines and worksheets to determine child support.
+In most cases, Ohio law requires a court to apply statutory guidelines and worksheets to determine child support.
 However, courts may deviate from the standard calculation if circumstances warrant, such as when the parents’ financial situations differ significantly or when additional expenses are involved.

 What is the difference between custody and parenting time?

 Yes.
-Custody, child support, and spousal support orders can be modified under certain circumstances with court approval.
+Child custody, child support, and spousal support orders can be modified under certain circumstances with court approval.
 Child support may also be modified through an administrative review conducted by the Child Support Enforcement Agency (CSEA).

 Can divorce terms such as custody, support, or alimony be modified?

-With sole custody, one parent has the exclusive right to make major decisions concerning the child’s upbringing, though both parents typically retain access to school and medical records.
-Shared parenting requires both parents to work together in making key decisions, although one parent may be granted final decision-making authority.
-Courts must approve a shared parenting plan only if it is in the child’s best interests, applying factors under Ohio Revised Code § 3109.04.
+With sole custody, one parent has the exclusive right to make major decisions concerning the child’s upbringing.
+Sole custody typically allows both parents to retain access to school and medical records.
+Shared parenting requires both parties to work together in making key decisions.
+In some cases, one parent may be granted final decision-making authority.
+Courts must approve a plan only if it is in the child’s best interests.

 What is the difference between shared parenting (joint custody) and sole custody in Ohio?